¡Firme la petición!

 Mayor of Imperial Beach – Letter to Governor

-South County Beaches Have Been Closed for Two Years and Counting
+South County Beaches Have Been Closed for three Years and Counting

 The Tijuana River Landfill can only make matters worse.